j3soon/omni-farm-isaac/README.md

    cd ../..
    ```
    When working with large files, compressing them before uploading/downloading is often more efficient, as handling many smaller files can slow down file transfer processes.

+The scripts mentioned above do not support special characters, such as whitespace, in file paths or arguments, as they do not include handling for escaping such characters.
+To avoid potential issues, it is highly recommended to refrain from using special characters in file paths and arguments.

 > If you are not running Isaac Lab tasks, you can skip the remaining sections.
 However, you may want to take a look at the [FAQ section](#faq) for potential issues that may arise during submitting your tasks.
 If you encounter any issues, first search this document to see if it's addressed in the FAQ.
 If not, reach out to the cluster administrator for assistance.